papergion/mcp2200/README.md

 No, it's not.
 All of the device functions has been implemented, but it needs extended testing.
 You are encuraged to try and play with it (and provide feedback) but don't expect a production-stable quality.

-The CLI demo is ready and useful for reading/setting parameters for mcp2200 inside GPIO.
+The CLI demo is ready and useful for reading/setting parameters for mcp2200 inside GPIO but when you use it the linux device /dev/ttyACM0 disappear.

+The HID demo is ready and tested in linix (ubuntu) environment.

-In LINUX environment it is necessary to install this libraries: libusb-1.0-0-dev , libudev-dev. mcp2200hid Successfully tested in LINUX environment (UBUNTU).
+In LINUX environment it is necessary to install this libraries: libusb-1.0-0-dev , libudev-dev.

 License
 =======